Skip to content

 Threat Intelligence Feeds for the Firewall – Blocking Attacks Before They Knock

-On some days, as an IT administrator, you feel like you are under constant fire: bots and cybercriminals try to find loopholes in the network every minute.
+Some days, being an IT administrator feels like being under constant fire: bots and cybercriminals try to find gaps in the network minute by minute.
 A look at the firewall logs shows a flood of suspicious connection attempts from all over the world.
-Wouldn’t it be reassuring if known attackers weren’t even allowed to knock on your network?
-This is exactly where Threat Feeds come into play – often also called Threat Intelligence Feeds or Threat Intel Feeds for short.
-But what is behind it, and why should you use such feeds on the firewall?
+Wouldn’t it be reassuring if known attackers never even reached your network perimeter?
+This is exactly where Threat Feeds come in - often also called Threat Intelligence Feeds or Threat Intel Feeds for short.
+But what are they, and why should you use them on the firewall?

 Why do you need Threat Feeds on the firewall?

-Threat Feeds are basically constantly updated lists of known Indicators of Compromise (IoCs) – for example, malicious IP addresses, domains, or URLs.
+Threat Feeds are, in essence, continuously updated lists of known Indicators of Compromise (IoCs), such as malicious IP addresses, domains, or URLs.
 These feeds are provided by specialized sources: security organizations, industry initiatives, open-source communities, or commercial threat intelligence providers.
-A modern firewall can import such external feeds and thereby automatically block traffic from known threats even before an attack actually takes place.
+A modern firewall can import these external feeds and automatically block traffic from known threats before an attack actually takes place.

-New threats appear constantly, and no administrator can manually keep an eye on all dangerous IPs and domains.
-Here, a Threat Intelligence Feed provides the firewall with virtually additional knowledge: It continuously informs it about which sources are currently known to be dangerous.
-Thus, the firewall can prevent connections to these targets before malware or attackers cause any damage at all.
-In newer firewall models (e.g., Sophos from version 21 with Active Threat Response), support for such third-party feeds is already firmly integrated.
-But many other manufacturers also have similar functions – the principle remains the same.
+New threats appear constantly, and no administrator can manually keep track of every dangerous IP address and domain.
+A Threat Intelligence Feed gives the firewall additional knowledge: it continuously tells the firewall which sources are currently known to be dangerous.
+The firewall can then block connections to those targets before malware or attackers can cause damage.
+In newer firewall models, for example Sophos from version 21 with Active Threat Response, support for such third-party feeds is already built in.
+Many other vendors offer similar features; the principle remains the same.

 The advantages of a Threat Feed on the firewall are obvious:

-- Automation: The firewall updates and uses the feed automatically; constant manual updating of blocklists is no longer necessary, which significantly relieves admins.
+• Automation: The firewall updates and uses the feed automatically.
+Constant manual maintenance of blocklists is no longer necessary, which significantly reduces administrative effort.

-In summary, the firewall with Threat Feed works like an early warning system that intercepts known bad senders already at the network border.
-This significantly increases infrastructure security and at the same time noticeably reduces unwanted traffic that penetrates into internal systems at all.
+In short, a firewall with a Threat Feed works like an early warning system that intercepts known bad sources at the network edge.
+This significantly improves infrastructure security and noticeably reduces the unwanted traffic that reaches internal systems in the first place.

 Proactive defense: Stop bots and attacks in advance

-A practical example of the added value of Threat Feeds is the defense against botnet-based attacks.
-Many security mechanisms (such as blocking after X failed attempts) detect brute-force attacks relatively reliably if they originate from a single IP address.
-However, modern attackers distribute their attempts across numerous bots: Each individual infected host tries, for example, only one or two login attempts, and that over a long period of time.
-No single IP attracts negative attention locally – the attacks remain under the radar and bypass conventional protection mechanisms such as Fail2Ban or login limits.
+A practical example of the value of Threat Feeds is defense against botnet-based attacks.
+Many security mechanisms, such as blocking after a certain number of failed attempts, detect brute-force attacks relatively reliably when they originate from a single IP address.
+Modern attackers, however, distribute their attempts across many bots.
+Each infected host may try only one or two logins, spread out over a long period.
+No single IP address stands out locally, so the attacks stay under the radar and bypass conventional protection mechanisms such as Fail2Ban or login limits.

-Here, a broadly positioned Threat Intelligence Feed plays its strength.
-If the logs of many firewalls are evaluated, it can be seen that certain IP addresses show suspicious activities distributed across several systems.
-If the same IP appears, for example, in the login logs of dozens of different companies with failed attempts, this is a clear indication of a coordinated attack.
-Such addresses are then marked in the Threat Feed and centrally blocked.
-Your own firewall learns from this: As soon as one of these botnet hosts tries it just once with you, it is immediately identified and repelled – thanks to feed knowledge – without it being able to cause any significant damage at all.
+This is where a broadly sourced Threat Intelligence Feed shows its strength.
+When logs from many firewalls are evaluated, it becomes visible that certain IP addresses show suspicious activity across multiple systems.
+If the same IP address appears with failed login attempts in the logs of dozens of different companies, that is a clear indicator of a coordinated attack.
+Those addresses are then marked in the Threat Feed and blocked centrally.
+Your own firewall benefits from this knowledge: as soon as one of these botnet hosts tries to connect even once, it is immediately identified and blocked before it can cause meaningful damage.

-Figure: The worldwide firewall network serves as a sensory early warning system.
-If a managed firewall detects a suspicious IP and reports it to the central cloud database, all connected participants receive this information.
-The malicious IP is marked in the Threat Intelligence Feed and thereby blocked on all firewalls in the network.
-This way, everyone benefits from the experiences of others.
-Cybora then curates this for us into an excellent Threat Feed.
+Figure: The worldwide firewall network acts as a sensor-based early warning system.
+When a managed firewall detects a suspicious IP address and reports it to the central cloud database, all connected participants receive this information.
+The malicious IP is marked in the Threat Intelligence Feed and blocked on all firewalls in the network.
+This way, everyone benefits from the experience of others.
+Cybora then curates this into an excellent Threat Feed for us.

-Through this shared Threat Intelligence, distributed, creeping attacks can also be stopped proactively.
-Every newly detected malicious IP address lands in the feed within a short time – and thus on the blocklist of all participating firewalls.
-As a result, the number of successful attack attempts is drastically reduced.
-The firewall has to process less “noise”, and real attacks have a much harder time getting through unseen.
+Through this shared Threat Intelligence, distributed and slow-moving attacks can also be stopped proactively.
+Every newly detected malicious IP address is added to the feed within a short time and therefore to the blocklist of all participating firewalls.
+As a result, the number of attack attempts that get through is drastically reduced.
+The firewall has to process less “noise”, and real attacks have a much harder time slipping through unnoticed.

 Simple integration into Sophos, Fortinet, Palo Alto & Co.

-Fortunately, it is straightforward to integrate a Threat Feed into common firewall platforms.
-While we at Avanet focus primarily on the Sophos Firewall, the feed can be integrated just as well into solutions from other manufacturers.
-Whether Fortinet FortiGate, Palo Alto Networks, Check Point, OPNsense, or others – most modern firewalls support external blocklists/Threat Feeds and can subscribe to a list of IPs/domains via URL.
+Fortunately, integrating a Threat Feed into common firewall platforms is straightforward.
+At Avanet, we focus primarily on the Sophos Firewall, but the feed can also be integrated into solutions from other vendors.
+Whether Fortinet FortiGate, Palo Alto Networks, Check Point, OPNsense, or others, most modern firewalls support external blocklists/Threat Feeds and can subscribe to a list of IPs or domains via URL.

-Using Sophos XGS as an example, you can see how easy it is: Via the web interface in the menu “Third-Party Threat Feeds”, you add a new feed, specify a name, the feed URL, and the type (IPv4, Domain, or URL), select Block as action – done.
-It works similarly with Fortinet or Palo Alto, only the functions are named slightly differently there (such as External Block List with FortiGate or External Dynamic List with Palo Alto).
+Sophos XGS shows how simple the process is: in the web interface under “Third-Party Threat Feeds”, add a new feed, enter a name, the feed URL, and the type (IPv4, Domain, or URL), select Block as the action, and save.
+Fortinet and Palo Alto work in a similar way; the features simply have different names, such as External Block List on FortiGate or External Dynamic List on Palo Alto.

 Generally, only a few steps are necessary to integrate the Cybora Threat Feed:

-- Enter in firewall: Open the area for external/custom Threat Feeds or blocklists in the firewall interface and add a new feed/connector there.
+2. Enter in firewall: Open the area for external/custom Threat Feeds or blocklists in the firewall interface and add a new feed or connector there.
 Name and description can be chosen freely.
-As a source, you deposit the received feed URL.
+Use the received feed URL as the source.

 After these steps, the firewall automatically connects to the feed and loads the current Indicators of Compromise.
-From this point on, the Threat Intel supply runs in the background: The list of malicious IPs and domains is regularly updated, and the firewall blocks all addresses contained therein fully automatically.
-The integration often takes only a few minutes – however, the gain in security is enormous.
+From this point on, Threat Intel enrichment runs in the background: the list of malicious IPs and domains is regularly updated, and the firewall blocks all addresses contained in it automatically.
+The integration often takes only a few minutes, but the security gain is substantial.

 Curated Threat Intelligence Feeds from Cybora

-Now there are numerous freely available blocklists and Threat Feeds on the Internet.
+There are numerous freely available blocklists and Threat Feeds on the internet.
 So why use a feed from Cybora?
 The challenge lies in the quality and timeliness of the data.
-Cybora has built a curated Threat Intelligence Feed that is specifically optimized for use on firewalls and is continuously refined.
+Cybora has built a curated Threat Intelligence Feed that is specifically optimized for firewall use and continuously refined.
 Cybora’s approach combines many sources and filters them intelligently to deliver a comprehensive and reliable result.
-These include:
+We use, among other things:

-- Honeypots and own sensors: Cybora operates honeypot systems and uses additional telemetry data to identify attackers, IPs, domains and attack patterns.
+• Honeypots and our own sensors: Cybora operates honeypot systems and uses additional telemetry data to identify attackers, IPs, domains, and attack patterns.

-By merging all this information, a constantly updated stream of malicious indicators is created that goes far beyond individual sources.
-More importantly: Cybora curates and verifies the data to largely exclude false positives.
-Instead of simply dumping all possible lists together unexamined – which could easily falsely block legitimate services – the focus is on quality over quantity.
-Every IP or domain in the Cybora Feed has actually made itself noticeable as an attack or malicious infrastructure, often on several independent systems.
-This allows you to trust the Cybora Feed and activate it on the firewall with a clear conscience, without having to fear blocking legitimate traffic unnecessarily.
+By combining all this information, we create a continuously updated stream of malicious indicators that goes far beyond any single source.
+More importantly, Cybora curates and verifies the data to largely avoid false positives.
+Instead of blindly merging every available list, which could easily block legitimate services by mistake, we prioritize quality over quantity.
+Every IP address or domain in the Cybora Feed has actually stood out as attack or malicious infrastructure, often across several independent systems.
+This means you can trust the Cybora Feed and enable it on the firewall with confidence, without unnecessary concern about blocking legitimate traffic.

-The Cybora Threat Intelligence Feed has been in use for quite some time on several firewalls that we manage and has been tested in different customer environments under real conditions.
+The Cybora Threat Intelligence Feed has been in use for some time on several firewalls managed by us and has been tested in different customer environments under real-world conditions.
 In controlled rollouts, we have continuously refined curation logic, update intervals, and quality checks.
 The result is a stable, practical feed that works on the firewall without additional effort and is continuously improved with operational feedback.
-Thus, new installations benefit immediately from the findings from the field.
+New installations therefore benefit immediately from findings gathered in the field.

 Four Threat Feed packages for every need

 Not every environment needs the same depth of Threat Intelligence.
-Therefore, we offer the Cybora Threat Feed in four tiers – from the free basic package to the high-end solution.
-So everyone finds the right protection level:
+That is why we offer the Cybora Threat Feed in four tiers, from the free basic package to the high-end solution.
+This makes it possible to choose the right level of protection for each environment:

 Basic